romanchyla/arxiv_biboverlay/README.md

     `curl somewhere.com/token`

-    The output will contain a new OAuth token.
-If we provide also a cookie, the same token will be returned (without creating a new one).
+    The output will contain a new OAuth token and a cookie will be set.

+    If the browser/client sends the same cookie with the next request, the system will return the same token (after having verified it still works; if verification fails a new token will be created).

+    Without the cookie, a new token will be created every time.